slemire/slemire.github.io/_posts/2019-10-05-htb-writeup-ghoul.md

 ---
 layout: single
 title: Ghoul - Hack The Box
 excerpt: "Ghoul was a tricky box from Minatow that required pivoting across 3 containers to find the bits and pieces needed to get root.
 To get a shell I used a Zip Slip vulnerability in the Java upload app to drop a PHP meterpreter payload on the webserver.
 After pivoting and scanning the other network segment I found a Gogs application server that is vulnerable and I was able to get a shell there.
-More credentials were hidden inside an archive file and I was able to use the root shell on one of the container then hijack the SSH agent socket from a connecting root user and hop onto the host OS."
+More credentials were hidden inside an archive file and I was able to use the root shell on one of the container to hijack the SSH agent socket from a connecting root user and hop onto the host OS."
 date: 2019-10-05
 classes: wide
 header: